linode/docs/docs/products/networking/dns-manager/guides/create-domain/index.md

 aliases: ['/products/networking/dns-manager/guides/add-domains/']
 ---

 This guide walks you through how to create a domain through the Cloud Manager.
-Adding a domain is relatively easy and takes a few simple steps.
+Adding a domain only takes a few steps.
 Here's an outline on how to create a domain using Cloud Manager.

 1. [Open the Create Domain Form in the Cloud Manager](#open-the-create-domain-form-in-the-cloud-manager)
 1. [Select the Zone Type](#select-the-zone-type)